CMPN-CODECELL/Syrus2025_Investment-StockMarketInsights_Status200/README.md

 ### **Mentor Feedback**
 - Suggested splitting pattern detection into **eight specialized sub-agents**.

+🟢 Before Optimization
+A single sub-agent managed all candlestick pattern detections.

+The workflow became crowded and inefficient.

+🔵 After Mentor Feedback
+✅ Split into 8 sub-agents, each focusing on one pattern.
+✅ Improved efficiency by distributing workload.
+✅ Reduced system crowding and improved performance.

 ### **Outcome**
 - **Reduced system complexity**
 - **Improved scalability and efficiency**